 Certified project managers also generally make more money than those without certification.
 PMP® is one of the highest-paying certifications within the technology industry, for example.

 This does not, however, mean you can’t get work in project management without certification!
 There are numerous entry-level positions in project management where you simply need some project management training or experience.

 Certification results in improved employment opportunities, career advancement, and higher income, because it acts as verified proof of your competence, training, and experience as a project manager.

 Especially in the construction and industrial industries, where projects are often multi-million Rand undertakings, employers are willing to pay much higher salaries to project managers if they have some assurance of their competence.

 In certain industries, however, certification might mean less.
-In Information Technology, for example, your IT qualification will be much more important than any project management certification you might have.
+In Information Technology, for example, your IT skills, experience, or qualification will often be more important than any project management certification you might have.

 Each professional credential has different criteria, costs, and examination procedures.
 However, most of the different certification programmes follow the following format.